dfkaye/xyz/README.md

       module.exports = ...
     });

-I am advocating the monadic chaining pattern for describing the whole module, not merely for loading, by pulling the dependency statements up and skipping the extra `require` statement
+I am advocating a chaining pattern for describing the whole module, not merely for loading, by pulling the dependency statements up and skipping the extra `require` statement

     (define).id(__filename)